BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Evaluation and Analysis

-Instead, we hypothesize that the transferability is implied in the resemblance between adversarial examples generated by the surrogate model and target model, which could be measured by the Adversarial Divergence metric (see Sec. \ref{subsubsec: analysis module}).
-Using the analysis tool CAD, we train the conditional adversarial distributions of these models and calculate the Adversarial Divergence of each pair.
-The results shown in Fig. \ref{architecture}(c) align closely with the transfer success rate illustrated in Fig. \ref{architecture}(a) and (b), \ie, the pair with higher ASR will report a lower Adversarial Divergence value.
+\bluetwo{ These observations suggest that architectural similarity is neither a reliable nor measurable predictor of transferability. } A more rigorous quantitative metric of transferability is desired.
+To this end, we hypothesize that the transferability is implied in the resemblance between adversarial examples generated by the surrogate model and target model, and could be modeled by the divergence between their conditional adversarial distributions (CADs), \ie, the distribution of perturbations conditioned on clean examples.
+We define this divergence as a Adversarial Divergence metric.
+Using our provided analysis tool (refer to \textbf{Supplementary} \ref{subsubsec: analysis module}), we capture the CADs of these models and calculate the Adversarial Divergence of each pair.
+The results shown in Fig. \ref{architecture} (right) align closely with the transfer success rate illustrated in Fig. \ref{architecture} (left and middle), \ie, the pair with higher ASR will report a lower Adversarial Divergence value.
 This alignment verifies our hypothesis that two models with high transferability share a vulnerability to a similar pattern of adversarial perturbation.
-Additionally, with the effective measurement of misalignment between the surrogates and targets, Adversarial Divergence could guide the search for successful adversarial perturbations and shed light on novel transfer-based attack strategies.
+Additionally, as an effective measure of misalignment between the surrogates and targets, Adversarial Divergence could guide the selection or refinement of surrogate models to generate more transferable adversarial perturbations.
+For example, due to the unavailability of target models, one approach to improve transferability is to increase the diversity in surrogate models, which has led to the proposal of ensemble-based attacks\cite{ensemble}.
+Adversarial Divergence can be used to exclude similar models within the surrogate ensemble that have low Adversarial Divergence with respect to others, thereby ensuring high attack efficacy.
+Furthermore, if querying target models is permitted, Adversarial Divergence could be computed to capture the disparity between the surrogate and target model.
+Under its supervision, the surrogate model could be fine-tuned to mimic the target model in generating perturbations.